 Are you interested in the beautifully soft colors of pastels?
 Come join us for this amazing hands-on workshop with award-winning artist Laurinda Phakos O’Connor!
 We will be wholly socially distanced while working so PREREGISTRATION IS REQUIRED.
-There are limited seats available for this.
+There are limited in-person seats available for this.
+We will also broadcast this live and provide video so all community members can enjoy it.

 Location: Fairlawn Christian Church, Whitinsville MA